Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/2018-04-02-What_Is_The_Difference_Between_Unicode_and_UTF8.md

 UTF-8, UTF-16(BE, LE), and UTF-32 is an encoding used to translate binary data into numbers.
 Unicode is a character set used to translate numbers into characters

+Keep in mind, normally string is character string which is human-readable but byte string is just byte string which is not human-readable and stored on disk.

 # Reference